 Also known as SPD, the Sensory Processing Disorder concept evolved out of an older concept known as “Sensory Integration Dysfunction.
 It is more common in children, although it can affect adults.
 It also has a strong prevalence in individuals with autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), and obsessive-compulsive disorder (OCD).

 Though for some individuals, diagnosing SPD can be a challenge, as there are no official criteria set in place to delineate SPD.
-However, there are some relatively standard treatments for sensory processing disorder, which is a specific type of occupational therapy known as sensory integration therapy.
+However, there are some relatively standard treatments for sensory processing disorder, which is a specific type of therapy known as sensory integration therapy.

 What Are The Symptoms of Sensory Processing Disorder?